RAARUP ADVENTURES

 Picture

-4. Miette Hot Springs - Unfortunately this one falls to the bottom of our list, not because we didn't like it, but because it was so busy!
 Located on the north end of Jasper National Park, it's about a 4 hour 15 minute drive from the town of Banff.
-This hot spring closes during the winter season, and is very busy when open.
-(Think shoulder to shoulder.)
-There are 4 pools here, all with different temperatures, 2 warm pools and 2 cold pools.
-Prices are similar to the other hot springs in the national parks - $7.75 for an adult's single entry with a single use token for the lockers.
+This hot spring closes during the winter season, and is very busy when open in the summers, when we visited we were almost shoulder to shoulder.
+There are 4 pools here, all with different temperatures - 2 warm pools and 2 cold pools.
+Prices are similar to the other hot springs in the national parks - $7.75 for an adult entry with a single use token for the lockers.
 Swimsuits and towels are also available to rent onsite.
-The water temperatures at Miette Hot Springs ranges from 37ºC to 40ºC (98ºF to 104ºF).
+The water temperatures here ranges from 37ºC to 40ºC (98ºF to 104ºF).

 Watch our Adventures in Canada here!